 This recipe is a (slightly simplified) version of Julia Child's recipe for purée de pommes de terre à l'ail (garlic mashed potatoes) from her book Mastering the Art of French Cooking, Volume I.

-The simplifications are based on tips from one of her other books, Julia’s Kitchen Wisdom.
-So if you think I’m cheating to make it simpler, I am, but I’m just following her recommendations.
+The simplifications are based on tips from one of her other books, Julia's Kitchen Wisdom.
+So if it seems like I'm taking the easy way out with this recipe, I am, but I'm just following her recommendations.

 This recipe has two parts.
 I recommend reading through the recipe in full before making.